 Copyright © Nucleus Medical Media, Inc.

-Rapid heartbeat or palpitationsWeakness, dizziness, or feeling faint
+Paroxysmal supraventricular tachycardia may cause: Rapid heartbeat or palpitationsWeakness, lightheadedness, or feeling faint

 Shortness of breath and

 anxietyChest discomfortRarely, loss of consciousness